By loving ourselves we unlock our potential.

-Daniel Coleman, expert in emotional intelligence, expresses why this is so crucial for all of us:
+Daniel Goleman, expert in emotional intelligence, expresses why this is so crucial for all of us:

 “To understand human nature in general it helps enormously to first understand ourselves, which takes self-awareness.
 With emotional self-awareness, we recognize our feelings and how they impact us, which helps us, for example speak from the heart in a way that resonates with other people.
 Self-awareness also underlies effective emotional mastery, as well as empathy– we can only understand other’s emotions if we understand our own.”

-About six years ago, when I ended a toxic relationship, I started off with my journey of self-discovery.
+About six years ago, when I ended an unhealthy relationship, I started off with my journey of self-discovery.

 The following years were only about ‘toughening up’.
 I thought I have to get stronger.
 I thought I have to toughen up and this is the only way to get through this life.

 I was wrong.
 What I had to discover was my vulnerability.